What is a Graphics Processor Unit (GPU) Cluster and why was it developed?

 From Wikipedia: A GPU cluster is a computer cluster in which each node is equipped with a Graphics Processing Unit (GPU).
 By harnessing the computational power of modern GPUs via General-Purpose Computing on Graphics Processing Units (GPGPU), very fast calculations can be performed with a GPU cluster.

-SUrge were developed to assist researchers with computational research tasks that can take substantive advantage of the speed-up GPU’s can provide.
+SUrge was developed to assist researchers with computational research tasks that can take substantive advantage of the speed-up GPU’s can provide.
 We developed the cloud methodology to make allocating the GPU’s to a number of different workloads a simple process.